-Unfortunately, the cabin was under reconstruction and I was only able to stick my camera through a construction wall.
-This is the protective brick covering that Peter ordered to build around the actual cabin after he moved out.
+Unfortunately, the cabin was under reconstruction and I was only able to stick my camera through the construction wall.
+This is the protective brick covering and a fence that Peter ordered to build around the actual cabin after he moved out.

-The Semenovsky Regiment built this cabin for Peter in three days and Peter lived in it for 5 or 6 years while he supervised the construction of the city.
+The Semenovsky Regiment built this cabin for Peter in three days and Peter lived in it for 5 or 6 years supervising the construction of the city.

-Moving along the Neva embankment, we reached another St. Petersburg trademarks: the cruiser Aurora.
-This is the ship that at 9:40 PM on October 25, 1917, sent a blank shot towards the Winter Palace which signaled the start of the October Revolution.
+Moving along the Neva embankment, we reached another St. Petersburg trademark: the cruiser Aurora.
+This is the ship that at 9:40 PM on October 25, 1917, sent a blank shot towards the Winter Palace signaling the start of the October Revolution.

-After Aurora, we took a street car — I haven’t been on one for ages — that took us back to Vasilievsky Island.
-We got off by the restaurant Oruzheyny Dvor where we ordered a big platter of crawfish and a pitcher of beer to share.
+After Aurora, we took a street car — I haven’t been on one for ages — back to Vasilievsky Island.
+We got off by the restaurant Oruzheyny Dvor where we shared a big platter of crawfish and a pitcher of beer.
 No drinking age in Russia.

 In Russian, Oruzheyny Dvor means The Armory.
 Thus, the decor.